 ||Evidence session with Cabinet Secretary

 ||Anticipated Stage 1 debate

 The Committee issued a call for written views on 6 June 2018.
 This ran until 1 August 2018.

 Read the written submissions

-The survey is seeking views on the current nursing and midwifery workforce tools and as such is specifically aimed at those who use the tools.
+The survey was seeking views on the current nursing and midwifery workforce tools and as such was specifically aimed at those who use the tools.

 On 10 September the Chief Nursing Officer wrote to the Convener to provide some further information on a range of issues covered within the Bill.

 Following the evidence session on the 11 September the Convener wrote to the Cabinet Secretary seeking an update on certain areas related to the Bill.